How to Start an LLC in Hawaii? (Formation in 10 Easy Steps)

 Filing documents and using a calculator

-Hawaii LLC Articles of Organization are submitted to the Hawaii Department of Commerce and Consumer Affairs (DCCA).
+You'll submit your Articles of Organization to the Hawaii Department of Commerce and Consumer Affairs (DCCA).
+This is the document that officially creates your LLC in the state's records.

 Your Articles of Organization will specify: